grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/query-editor.md

 ### Test parts of the query editor in isolation

-In the following example, the query editor loads regions via a request to the `/regions` and filters out regions containing `gov` before populating them in a dropdown menu.
+In the following example, the query editor loads regions via a request to `/regions` and filters out the ones containing `gov` before populating them in a dropdown menu.

 The [`<page>.mockResourceResponse`](https://github.com/grafana/plugin-tools/blob/main/packages/plugin-e2e/src/models/pages/GrafanaPage.ts#L53) method allows you to mock the response of a request to the data source [resource API](https://grafana.com/developers/plugin-tools/introduction/backend-plugins#resources).
 To test that the filtering is working as expected, we use this method to mock the `/regions` response and assert that only the regions without `-gov-` in their name are shown when the regions dropdown is clicked.